New York

 • Absent from their county (or, if a resident of New York City absent from the five boroughs) on Election Day.

-• Unable to appear at the polls due to temporary or permanent illness or disability (this includes inability to appear because of the risk of contracting or spreading a disease like COVID-19).
+• Unable to appear at the polls due to temporary or permanent illness or disability.

 • A resident or patient of a Veterans Health Administration Hospital.

-How to Request an Absentee Ballot: Voters request their absentee ballot by letter, telefax, online or in person at their local board of elections.
+How to Request an Early Mail Ballot: Voters may request their early mail ballot by letter, fax, online, or in person at their local board of elections.
+Voters may also designate another person to drop off their application at their local county board of elections and to receive their ballot.
 Downloadable applications are available for New York City and all other New York counties.
-The board of elections must receive the application no later than fifteen days before Election Day.
-Voters may request an absentee ballot at their local board of elections until the day before Election Day.
+The board of elections must RECEIVE the application no later than 10 days before Election Day if requested by letter, fax, or online.
+Voters may request an early mail ballot in person at their local board of elections until the day before Election Day.

-How to Return the Completed Ballot: Voters can complete their absentee ballot by following the following steps:
+How to Return the Completed Ballot: Voters can complete their early mail ballot or absentee ballot by following the following steps:

 • Mark the ballot according to their choices for each office.